December 13, 2013 | 47

 It needs to be better appreciated that the vast majority of modern ecosystems and communities are ‘broken’ or, at least, very much incomplete compared to the situation present within very recent geological history: they lack an often significant number of key component species including some, many or all of the so-called keystone species.
 Why?
 As is well known, human hunting, climatic change and a combination of the two has eradicated a diverse assemblage of big-bodied mammals, birds, crocodylians, tortoises and other taxa across the Americas, Australasia, the Pacific and elsewhere.
 Small-bodied taxa have been removed as well, across the board.

 The animals I have in mind were generally ubiquitous throughout the Pleistocene, persisted into the early parts of the Holocene (that is, the last 11,700 years or so) and, in cases, survived into truly ‘modern’ times.
 Gigantic herbivorous birds, like moa on New Zealand and elephant birds on Madagascar, for example, were still alive as recently as 1000 years ago (at least).
 Even in places where the megafauna has persisted (many of the Eurasian and east African taxa are still extant, for example), they are substantially reduced in population and range, typically being extinct across huge tracts of their historical range.
 The end (read: modern) result of this wave of extinctions is a set of depauperate communities where whole setups, entire ecosystems, are missing some, many or all of the parts they co-evolved with (Johnson 2009).
-Plants produce specialised seeds and fruits for animals that are no longer around to exploit and transport them, and prey species exhibit defences for predators that no longer hunt them, or are super-abundant and have caused partial or total ecosystem collapse due to a knock-on trophic cascades (Eisenberg 2010).
+Plants produce specialised seeds and fruits for animals that are no longer around to exploit and transport them, and prey species exhibit defences for predators that no longer hunt them, or are super-abundant and have caused partial or total ecosystem collapse due to a knock-on effect that has initiated a so-called trophic cascade (Eisenberg 2010).

 This idea – that the ‘ghosts’ of lost species can be detected in extant ecosystems – essentially arose in the 1970s as ecologists began to consider the impact that giant, recently extinct herbivores (specifically, moa on New Zealand) must have had on local floras.
 The idea became increasingly popular to the extent that people began to report ‘ghosts’ everywhere.
 On the one hand, it might be true that co-evolution with mostly lost megaherbivores is common and perhaps ubiquitous, given the state the world is in.
 On the other hand, it can be all too easy to jump to conclusions about perceptions of co-evolution and we often need to consider other possibilities: plants may grow tall, may grow weird or giant fruit, or may exhibit ‘defensive’ adaptations for reasons unrelated to the presence of their predators, for example, since plants have complex evolutionary interactions all their own.
 Indeed, some classic alleged examples of co-evolution that supposedly involve lost partners are now thought to be erroneous (see the section below on Dodos and Tambalacoque trees).